varunj166/mq-styled-components/README.md

 This changes the 'md' breakpoint to 800.

-If you want to change multiple breakpoints, see ['changing multiple breakpoints' here](#changing-multiple-breakpoints)
+If you want to change multiple breakpoints, see ['changing multiple breakpoints' here](#changing-multiple-breakpoints).

 **NOTE: Changing a breakpoint anywhere in your code will change that breakpoint EVERYWHERE in your code.
 This way, your breakpoints will remain the same no matter where you've used `Mq`.**